What is Ash Wednesday and What is Lent?

 Ash Wednesday marks the start of observation of Lent - the most solemn time of the Christian Year.
 The day gets its name from the traditional blessing of the ashes taken after the burning of Palm branches (or crosses made from Palm leaves) from the previous year’s Palm Sunday celebrations.
-Ashes are an ancient sign of penitence: from the Middle Ages it became the custom to begin Lent by marking Christians with the sign of the cross in ash on their foreheads to mark the beginning of their Lent fast.
+Ashes are an ancient sign of penitence: from the Middle Ages and it became the custom to begin Lent by marking Christians with the sign of the cross in ash on their foreheads to mark the beginning of their Lent fast.
 The drawing of a cross is often done while repeating the words “Repent and believe in the Gospel” (Mark 1:15) or “Remember that you are dust, and to dust you shall return” (Genesis 3:19).
 The season is traditionally marked by self-examination, fasting and preparation for Easter.
 It is a time when Christians reflect on the biblical account of Jesus in the wilderness (Luke 4:1-13).

-It also became a time when those who were to be baptized at Easter were instructed in the Christian faith.
+It also became a time when those who were to be baptised at Easter were instructed in the Christian faith.
 It became customary for the whole Christian community to join them in study and self-reflection, through a period of forty days, corresponding to the time Jesus spent in the wilderness, enduring the temptation of Satan and preparing to begin his ministry.

 As Holy Week approaches, the atmosphere of the season darkens.
 Bible readings begin to anticipate the story of Christ's suffering and death.
 Holy Week begins with the re-enactment of Christ's triumphal entry into Jerusalem on Palm Sunday.
 This is the beginning of a journey of the imagination which takes us to the Upper Room for the Last Supper on Maundy Thursday, through Jesus' betrayal, trial and crucifixion on Good Friday.
 Easter Eve, or Holy Saturday, is a day like no other, a day of desolation and despair.
 In the Easter Vigil, the Church gathers to call to mind the mighty works of God through reading of scripture, in preparation for the proclamation of the resurrection, which marks the beginning of the celebration of Easter.